Bennet Omalu: Early life

 Omalu is of Igbo ancestry, and was born in Enugwu Ukwu, Njikoka, Anambra in southeastern Nigeria on September 30, 1968, the sixth of seven siblings.
-He was born during the Nigerian Civil War, which caused his family to flee from their home in the predominant Igbo village of Enugu-Ukwu in southeastern Nigeria.
+He was born during the Nigerian Civil War, which caused his family to flee from their home in the predominant Igbo village of Enugwu-Ukwu in southeastern Nigeria.
 They returned two years after Omalu's birth.
-Omalu's mother was a seamstress and his father a civil mining engineer and community leader in Enugu-Ukwu.
-The family name, Omalu, is a shortened form of the surname, Onyemalukwube, which translates to "he who knows, speaks."
+Omalu's mother was a seamstress and his father a civil mining engineer and community leader in Enugwu-Ukwu.
+The family name, Omalu, is a shortened form of the surname, Onyemalukwube, which translates to "one who knows should speak."

 Education and career

-Omalu began primary school at age three and earned entrance into the Federal Government College Enugu for secondary school.
-He attended medical College starting at age 16 at the University of Nigeria, Nsukka.
+Omalu began primary school at age 6, and earned entrance into the Federal Government College Enugu for secondary school.
+He attended medical College and graduated at 21 from the University of Nigeria, Nsukka.
 After graduation with a Bachelor of Medicine and Surgery (MBBS) in June 1990, he completed a clinical internship, followed by three years of service work doctoring in the highland city of Jos.
 He became disillusioned with Nigeria after presidential candidate Moshood Abiola failed to win the Nigerian presidency during an inconclusive election in 1993 and began to search for scholarship opportunities in the United States.
 Omalu first arrived in Seattle, Washington in 1994 to complete an epidemiology fellowship at the University of Washington.
 In 1995, he left Seattle for New York City, where he joined Columbia University's Harlem Hospital Center for a residency training program in anatomic and clinical pathology.

-Before residency, he trained as a forensic pathologist under noted forensic consultant Cyril Wecht at the Allegheny County coroner's office in Pittsburgh.
-Omalu became particularly interested in neuropathology.

-Omalu holds seven advanced degrees and board certifications, and later received fellowships in pathology and neuropathology through the University of Pittsburgh in 2000 and 2002 respectively, a master of public health (MPH) in epidemiology in 2004 from University of Pittsburgh Graduate School of Public Health, and a master of business administration (MBA) from Tepper School of Business at Carnegie Mellon University in 2008.
+Omalu received academic degrees in medicine and surgery from the University of Nigeria in 1990, an American medical license in 1998, and subsequent American board certifications in various areas of pathology and medical management.
+He held fellowships in forensic pathology and neuropathology from the University of Pittsburgh in 2000 and 2002 respectively.
+He received a master of public health (MPH) in epidemiology in 2004 from University of Pittsburgh Graduate School of Public Health, and a master of business administration (MBA) from Tepper School of Business at Carnegie Mellon University in 2008.

 Omalu served as chief medical examiner of San Joaquin County, California from 2007 until he resigned in 2017 after accusing the county's sheriff Steve Moore, who doubles as coroner, of repeatedly interfering with death investigations to protect law enforcement officers who killed people.
-An assistant forensic pathologist who joined the office for the opportunity to work with Omalu resigned a few days earlier citing similar allegations.
+An assistant forensic pathologist who joined the office for the opportunity to work with Omalu resigned a few days earlier, citing similar allegations.

-Omalu is a professor in the University of California, Davis (UCD) Department of Pathology and Laboratory Medicine.
+Omalu is a volunteer associate clinical professor at the University of California, Davis (UCD) Department of Pathology and Laboratory Medicine.